For parents

 To find out more about our online respite breaks and how to sign up a child, please contact us on info@honeypot.org.uk.

-Respite breaks form the core of our work and are delivered across two sites: our Honeypot House Hampshire in the New Forest, Honeypot Pen y Bryn in Mid-Wales and Scotland, Honeypot Dallegales.
-The breaks consist of two nights-three day stays and are designed for children who could benefit from some time away in a safe and nurturing environment.
+Respite Breaks form the core of our work and are delivered across three sites: our Honeypot House Hampshire in the New Forest, Honeypot Pen y Bryn in Mid-Wales and Scotland, Honeypot Dalleagles.
+The breaks consist of two nights-three day stays and are designed for young carers who could benefit from some time away in a safe and nurturing environment.
 We want to give them the opportunity to have some fun, worry-free time, play with peers and enjoy new activities and experiences in a safe and child-friendly environment.

 All groups are hosted by an experienced and dedicated Children’s Services Leader and two Children’s Residential Support Workers.
 Our houses are each set within their own spacious grounds with beautiful views of the surrounding countryside and lots of room to run around.